27. March 2023

 It’s official.
 I’ve emancipated myself from Madonna.
 For a woman who has been a huge fan of “M” ever since I watched her drying her armpits in front of a hand-dryer in the film “Desperately Seeking Susan”, this is no blithe statement.

 Quite frankly, she looked awful.
 The puffy, swollen, alien-looking face.
 The unnaturally inflated lips.
-The ratty, orange-coloured plaits.
+The ratty, orange plaits.
 It was shocking.
 And it was sad.

 For years, Madonna’s attempts to defy age — the yoga, the novel diets, the flings with younger men, whatever — still seemed relevant and inspirational.

 However, since that time, Madonna’s anti-ageing measures have become more extreme and have very obviously involved surgical intervention rather than just a healthy lifestyle, careful nutrition and plenty of physical activity.
-The Grammys appearance was the logical conclusion to that process.
+And, as we saw at the Grammys, she’s taken it too far.

 It’s taken me a while to articulate how I feel about it.
 Of the numerous articles I’ve read on the matter, this one by Max Gordon on Medium was by far the most thought-provoking and well written.
 It’s long, but full of good points and absolutely worth reading to the end.